 During the next hour or so we continued to warm him in the water and alternately with a hairdryer.
 Throughout this time we watched him become stronger and his temperature increase.
 At the hour point, the cria was able to cush and hold his head up.
 About 90 minutes after finding this lifeless being he finally registered a temperature of 97.3 degrees.
 At that point we helped him to his feet and put him under his mother.
 Fortunately his mother is experienced and knew just how to encourage him to nurse.
 He walked under Chocotini as any newborn does and began nursing as if none of this had ever occurred.
 It was a miracle!!!!!
 5C’s Cardiac Arrest has never looked back.
 Thanks to Ian Lutz’s article in their newsletter probably 10 years ago, this little guy is alive and will likely see the show ring in 2015.
 I sincerely hope this story helps someone else in the future.

 For those who don’t know, here at Cinco C’s Alpacas we name all our crias with names beginning with “C”.
-We’re not sure whose cardiac arrest he is named for – his or our own.
+We’re not sure who’s cardiac arrest he’s named for his or our own.
 We call him Heartbreaker and we hope you’ll visit us at the Farm or at a show to see why.